idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 Similarly to the nonlinear approach with the Newton system, we often encounter terms in the partial differential equations which contain face fluxes in the discretized form.
-To represent such terms, we added `LinearFVFluxKernel` which should be used for inheritance to populate matrices and right hand sides through a face loop.
+To represent such terms, we added a `LinearFVFluxKernel` base class which should be used for inheritance to populate matrices and right hand sides through a face loop.
 Good examples are the advection and diffusion terms in most transport equations.
 Within these functions the following functions need to be overridden: